TommyTran732/Linux-Setup-Scripts/README.md

 # Fedora-Workstation-Setup
 My setup script for Fedora Workstation edition.
 You should edit the script to your liking before running it. <br />
 The script is tested on Fedora Workstation 33. <br />
+Please run the script as your actual user and not root.
+Provide sudo password when it asks you to.
+Flatpak and themes/icons are only installed for your user and not system wide.

 # Notable Features